-Note 3: Check-in time for hotel is at 2:00 PM.
-According to your arrival time, if you need early check-in you must book a extra day.
+Note 3: Check-in time for the hotel is at 2:00 PM.
+According to your arrival time, if you need early check-in you must book an extra day.

 The treasures of Iran tour reveals and uncover the fabulous insight into life in modern day Iran.
-We explore one of the most surprising and fascinating land you have ever visited.
+We explore one of the most surprising and fascinating lands you have ever visited.

-Next day we departure from Tehran towards Kashan.
+Next day we departed from Tehran towards Kashan.
 In Kashan visit Fin Garden, Boroujerdis and Tabatabaei Traditional Houses.